 What we offer at Lamna

-Lamna offers another alternative to mashonisa loans or traditional bank loans.
+Lamna offers a separate alternative to mashonisa loans or traditional bank loans.

-With us, you can use a paid-off asset, such as a car or piece of jewellery, to secure a short-term loan.
-We’ve been offering asset-based loans for many years and have physical branches in most major cities.
+With us, you can use a paid-off asset, such as a car or an item of jewellery, to secure a short-term loan.
+We’ve been offering asset-based loans for many years and have physical branches in most major cities across South Africa – as well as in London, U.K.

 Our loans are also fast, simple and don’t impact your credit score.
 Unlike mashonisas, we’re a registered FSP and adhere to NCR regulations.
 There are no exorbitant interest fees or hidden penalties.

-At the end of the loan period, provided the loan and interest are repaid, you keep your asset.
+At the end of the loan period, provided the loan and interest are repaid, your asset is returned to you in the same condition you left it.
 This type of asset-based loan is a low-risk way to unlock the value of an asset without selling it.

 ILLUSTRATIVE EXAMPLE